Policies

 Peer review in IJIMAI is designed to ensure that the research published is 'good science'.
 Manuscripts that span a wide range of scientific interests are considered, but only if results and conclusions are scientifically justified and not misleading.
 Submitted manuscripts will generally be reviewed by external experts.

-If the Editor determines that the submitted manuscript is of sufficient quality and falls within the scope of the journal, he/she assigns the manuscript to a maximum of 3 external reviewers for peer-review.
-The reviewers submit their reports on the manuscripts along with their recommendation of one of the following actions to the Editor:
+If the Editor determines that the submitted manuscript is of sufficient quality and falls within the scope of the journal, he/she assigns the manuscript to a minimum of two reviewers for peer-review.
+The peer-review process of this journal is a single blind peer review process.
+Therefore, the authors do not know the identity of the reviewers.

 • Publish Unaltered